voloshynserhii/vue-emails/README.md

   - You are welcome to use !important to override tailwind so that you don't have to worry about it.
   - See `components/Email.vue` for an example of how to write CSS within a Vue component.
 - You do _not_ need to use any other specific technology in this repo.
+  - And feel free to add any libraries that you're comfortable with to make this easier, e.g. lodash
 - You do _not_ need to worry about tests.
 We are considering using them for a later version of this assessment, but for now they would be too much work.